Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-The story, and ultimately the life, of the legendary deity-like musician that is “Dimebag” Darrell Abbott is one known by all fans of heavy music.
+The story, and ultimately the life, of the legendary musician that is “Dimebag” Darrell Abbott, is one known by all fans of heavy music.
 It is well known, deservedly so, because of the revolutionary skills he brought to heavy metal.

 Included with the DVD are five previously unheard demos, picked from a vast catalog that Darrell accrued since the other love of his life, Rita Haney, gave him his first 4-track recorder in 1984.
 That recorder became the avenue by which Dimebag traveled from mind to musicality, using it to record on the spot and save ideas that came to him.

 Another incredible aspect included on Vol. 2 is the discovery that Darrell wrote down lyrics and dates of most everything he recorded.
 These notes included his thoughts on the recording at the time, in “real time”, as it were.
 All of this is contained on a CD within this two-disc package.

 I have been lucky enough to receive the five-song “Dimebag” Darrell Abbott solo Demo from ‘Dimevision Vol.2′ and am going to tell you a bit about it.
 Let me start with reiterating that these are not ‘lost’ Pantera tracks.
 Got it?
 These are solo musings, music ideas, works in progress from the singular musician and man, “Dimebag” Darrell Abbott.